Physical Address

 3.3V and 5V pins can be used as power inputs if no regulated power supply is connected through the other power inputs (USB port, barrel jack connector, or VIN pin).
 However, it is not recommended as it can damage the board’s voltage regulator.

 3.3V and 5V pins can work as power outputs since these pins are directly connected to the onboard 3.3V and 5V voltage regulator outputs.
-They can be supplied with power either from the barrel adaptor, the USB connector, or the Vin pin of the board.
+They can be supplied with power either from the barrel adapter, the USB connector, or the Vin pin of the board.